 When a potential new member lands on your website, make sure there’s a clear and compelling path for them to become a member.
-You never want confusion or difficult navigation to deter someone from joining your association.
 Give special attention to user experience.
 Is the user interface convenient and accessible?
 Is getting the right information straightforward?

-7. Put on events that aren’t just for members
+7. Host events that aren’t just for members.

 Members-only events are great as membership benefits, but there is also great value in putting on events that non-members can attend.
-This allows you to show the value of your association to potential new members before they join.
-Show that your organization is dynamic and inclusive so everyone will feel welcome and engaged, whether they’re a member or a new visitor.
-Also, find ways to offer potential members a glimpse at the benefits of joining with events that provide value.
+This allows you to show off the value of your organization to potential new members before they join.

 8. Add a job board to your website